ericnjoroge/fooderlich/README.md

 - Using the router widget to listen to navigation changes
 - Setting the Router's Back button dispatcher for platform system events
 - Adding splash screen

+### Chapter 8
+- Parse URL strings and query parameters
+- Convert a URl to and from an app state
+- Support Deep Linking on iOS and Android
+- Support URL driven navigation in the browser for Flutter apps